Geography of Himachal Pradesh: Rivers

 The territory of Himachal Pradesh encompasses the Indus and Ganges river basins.
-Of the five major tributaries of the Indus river, four: Chenab, Ravi, Beas and Sutlej flow through the state, with the first three originating in the state.
+Of the five major tributaries of the Indus River, four: Chenab, Ravi, Beas and Sutlej flow through the state, with the first three originating in the state.
 Some Himalayan tributaries of the Yamuna, which is itself a tributary of Ganga, also originate in the state.

-The Chandra and Bhaga rivers rise in the Lahaul region, joining near Keylong and forming the Chandrabhaga, or Chenab, which then flows northwestwards through the Pangi valley into Jammu and Kashmir.
-The Ravi river rises at Bara Bhangal in Kangra district and then flows westwards through the Chamba valley.
+The Chandra River and Bhaga River rise in the Lahaul region, joining near Keylong and forming the Chandrabhaga, or Chenab, which then flows northwestwards through the Pangi Valley into Jammu and Kashmir.
+The Ravi River rises at Bara Bhangal in Kangra district and then flows westwards through the Chamba valley.
 Beas flows south from its source at Beas Kund near Manali through the Kullu valley, where it is joined by tributaries Parvati, Sainj and Tirthan.
 Near Aut it takes a turn and flows west through a gorge towards Mandi, and is joined by the Uhl tributary.
 It flows onwards through the Kangra valley, where it is dammed to form the Maharana Pratap Sagar reservoir.
 Satluj river enters the state from Tibet near Shipki La, flowing through the Kinnaur region where its tributaries Spiti and Baspa join it.
 The river is dammed at Bhakra to form the Gobind Sagar reservoir.
 Pabbar and Giri rivers are two tributaries of the Yamuna that originate in southeastern Himachal, and flow through the districts of Shimla and Sirmour.
-The Ghaggar river, a monsoonal river, also originates in the state.
+The Ghaggar River, a monsoonal river, also originates in the state.